Powerless in the Dark

 Enough to live on for many months.

-Counted thirty Benjamins into her impatient hands.
+Counted it all into her impatient hands.
+Thirty Benjamins.

-I didn’t follow her.
+I didn’t follow.

 No wife.

-White knuckle loneliness.
+White knuckle lonely.

 No power.